MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 Knowing how your content is being used helps you demonstrate your impact and prioritize your efforts.
 Your usage metrics may show that one of your reports is used daily by a huge segment of the organization.
 It may show that nobody is viewing a dashboard you created at all.
 This type of feedback is invaluable in guiding your work efforts.

-If you create reports in the workspaces, you have access to improved usage metrics reports.
+If you create reports in workspaces, you have access to improved usage metrics reports.
 They enable you to discover who's using those reports throughout your organization, and how they're using them.
 You can also identify high-level performance issues.
-The improved usage reports in workspaces replace the previous usage metrics reports documented in [Monitor usage metrics in My workspace](service-usage-metrics.md).
+The improved usage reports for shared workspaces replace the usage metrics reports documented in [Monitor usage metrics in My workspace](service-usage-metrics.md).

 ![Screenshot of the Usage Metrics report.](media/service-modern-usage-metrics/power-bi-modern-usage-metrics.png)